operator-framework/enhancements/enhancements/scorecard-storage.md

 Scorecard users that don't require persistent storage are not impacted by this proposed feature.

+The storage sidecar would use the wait-time value to timeout in the event that scorecard abnormally exited before it performed its test pod cleanup.

 ## Design Details

 ### emptyDir Volumes